SlithyMatt/x16-xci/README.md

 sprite 2  156 78
 sprite_move 2  12  150  0 0 # fixed position, 5 fps, 30 s
 end_if # holding_carafe
-if_not holding_carafe
-if coffee_poured
-clear
-text 1  Go ahead, take it with you. sprite_hide 2 # no more steam
-# remove cup
-tiles 0  20 11  0
-tiles 0  20 12  0
-get_item coffee 1 # add 1 coffee to inventory
-clear_state coffee_poured
-set_state cup_taken
-end_if # coffee_poured
+end_if # not cup_taken
-if_not coffee_poured
-clear
-text 1  It's an empty cup.
-wait 60
-text 1  You don't need one of those. wait 60 text 1  Maybe you should fill it. end_if # not coffee_poured end_if # not cup_taken
 end_trigger # use coffee cup